The Marine Life Information Network

 Life history information

-Most individuals have a lifespan of 3 to 5 years but there are records for 7 and even 9 year old individuals.
+Most individuals have a lifespan of three to five years but there are records of seven and even nine year old individuals.
 Sabellaria alveolata reefs undergo cycles of development and decay over a period of a few years.
-Although individual reefs come and go - areas that are good for Sabellaria alveolata tend to remain so.
+Although individual reefs come and go, areas that are good for Sabellaria alveolata tend to remain so.
+Spawning occurs each July but actual recruitment levels vary considerably from year to year.
+Larvae spend between 6 weeks and 6 months in the plankton.

 Sensitivity reviewHow is sensitivity assessed?